 - Setting apart a certain amount every month as a retirement fund

 - Setting up an emergency fund with savings up to 3 to 6 months of expenses

-Start out with writing all your income (after-taxes) line by line.
+Start with writing all your income (after-taxes) line by line.

-It is really important that you list all your sources of income like freelance, rental, interest income, etc.
+You must list all your sources of income like salary, freelance, rental, interest income, etc.

-It’s easy for a salaried person as you just have to list your net paycheck amount for each month.
+It’s a bit easier for a salaried person as you just need to list your net paycheck amount for each month.

-But, in case your income is inconsistent, you need to do extra math to estimate your monthly income.
+But, in case you have an inconsistent income, you need to do extra math to estimate your monthly income.